 Documents Required for an F-1 Visa

-A valid passport with a validity date at least six months beyond your duration of stay
+A valid passport with a validity date of at least six months beyond your duration of stay.

 The embassy or consulate might ask for additional documents such as the following: